Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Abstract

 \section{Abstract}

-Non-smooth Leray-Hopf solutions of the Navier-Stokes equation are constructed.
+Non-smooth (finite time blowup) Leray-Hopf solutions of the incompressible Navier-Stokes equation are constructed.
+The initial data for blowup is characterized by nonzero energy related turbulent fluctuations.
 The construction occurs in a finite periodic cube $\mathbb{T}^3$.
-Entropy production maximizing solutions with turbulent initial data are selected.
-The proof of finite time blowup is based on analyticity properties of the weak solutions of the Navier-Stokes equation.

-The turbulent initial data is characterized in terms of its expansion in spherical harmonics basis functions.

 The mean value of a weak solution of the Navier-Stokes equation is identified as a smooth solution of the Navier-Stokes equation.

 \end{@twocolumnfalse}

 \oldclearpage